-Captain Audie Rowell currently serves as the bureau chief over information technology, communications, 911, school resource deputies, animal shelter, animal control and domestic homeland security.
+Captain Audie Rowell currently serves as the Chief of the South Uniform Patrol Bureau and domestic homeland security.

 Captain Rowell began his law enforcement career in 1986 and is a graduate of the 60th basic Law Enforcement Recruit Class from Lively Vo-tech School in Quincy.
 Fla.
 Captain Rowell was previously a Law Enforcement Officer with the Leon County Sheriff's Office and Tallahassee Police Department.
 His experience includes patrol, vice and narcotics, internal affairs and SWAT.
 He has more than 2,500 hours of tactical and high risk training and is a certified law enforcement instructor, firearms instructor and rappel master.
 He is a decorated officer receiving a Law Enforcement Officer of the Year Award, Tactical Officer of the Year Award, several meritorious service awards and fitness award.
 Captain Rowell has served the agency as a Internal Affairs Co Commander, Patrol Commander and Bureau Chief over Professional Standards.
 He serves as an executive board member for the Region One Domestic Security Task Force Law Enforcement Response Committee and is the project manager over the Agency's million dollar technology upgrade.

 He earned a B.S. degree in criminology from Florida State University and is also a graduate of the Southern Police Institute Command Officers Development Course.